ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 <!--
 if future versions of docker are ever incompatible with our dockerfile, we may need to change the installation process to specify a specifc version of docker.
 Can probably figure it out by reading through their install script -->

-Once you have docker installed, you will want to give your user access to the "docker" group:
+Once you have docker installed, you will want to give your current user (most likely the "ubuntu" user) access to the "docker" group:

     sudo usermod -aG docker ubuntu